narokuu/narokuu.github.io/_posts/Hello Homelab.md

 tags: homelab
 ---

-# Hello Homelab!!
+## Hello Homelab!!

-THis is my first post on my new stie that will be used to docuemnt my homelab journey's Along with a few projects for work.
+This is my first post on my new stie that will be used to docuemnt my homelab journey's Along with a few projects for work.